civilizayden/Christmas-light-show-/README.md

 https://www.youtube.com/@LearnChristmasLighting
 https://www.wiredwatts.com/power-calculator?srsltid=AfmBOoqk16NR0v8PqQ3Z4cDig1-WHCPIHeh7d5umanBR-S5C9AF-Xj1H
 http://spikerlights.com/calcpower.aspx
+# Pixel Controller
+This is an explanation of the Falcon F48, which is the controller that I used to run my light show.
+The F48 is a differential transmitter board.
+Basically what this means is that the pixels don’t have to be next to the controller, you just have to have a receiver board near the pixels to connect them to.
+You connect via an Ethernet cable with an RJ45 connector.

+Each receiver board has four ports, which have a limit of 704 pixels per port in 48-port mode if you want to run your show at 40fps.
+However, the max you can run without power injection on one port is 300 pixels.
+There are 3 banks of pixels on the F48 which can be configured to share up to 1024 pixels, so max of bank1 + max of bank2 + max of bank3 cant exceed 1024.

+You can also configure the receiver board to do daisy chaining, meaning instead of running a length of Ethernet cable all of the way back to the F48, you can run one to the first receiver, then from one receiver to the next.
+You can chain up to 3 receivers off of one cable, but this has the disadvantage of requiring you to split the number of pixels per port across the chained boxes.
+For example, if you have 704 pixels per port on that chain, spot 1a + spot 1b has to be less than or equal to 704, rather than just having 704 pixels on spot one.

+The F48 is connected to a raspberry pi running a software called falcon pixel player (FPP), which controls the show’s start and stop times, and allows me to control it via a handy web UI.
+This also stores the sequences, which are outputted from Xlights.
+# Control Boxes
+The way I have my boxes wired is simple, yet difficult to assemble if your pigtails are not long enough.
+I use xconnect pigtails to connect the pixels to the boxes and to each other.
+The Xconnect pigtail is currently the standard for light displays like mine.

+The boxes that are not used for daisy chaining have 6 ports, including the RJ45 input, the power input, and four pixel outputs.
+The boxes which are daisy chained have an additional RJ45 output.
+It is wired as shown, with the bottom pigtail on the outside being port one and the top one being port four.
+I use 12V 30A power supplies in my boxes, with the exception of the one used by the candy canes, which is 50A.

 # History
   There is a lot to catch up on.
 I want to document this project in at least some detail because of how long I have been working on it.
 This project has taken me the better part of two years, and has been a lot of fun and work.
 Because Blueprint only started this October, I am only going to be logging the hours since then, even though this log will also be going into detail about everything I have done before then.
 I will break this project down into the sections that I have done, not necessarily in chronological order.